 DISPLACEDTO

-Argument will be an array whose linearized data segment will be shared with the one being "made"; see also the DISPLACEDOFFSET argument also.
+- Argument will be an array whose linearized data segment will be shared with the one being "made"; see also the DISPLACEDOFFSET argument also.

 DISPLACEDINDEXOFFSET

-- When the data vector is being "shared", this specifies the offset from the origin of the data vector at which the new array will have its zero-origin.
+- When the data vector is being "shared", this specifies the offset from the origin of the data vector at which the new array will

+have

+its zero-origin.
-The implementational constraints, as specified by the symbolic constants ARRAY-RANK-LIMIT, ARRAY-DIMENSION-LIMIT, and ARRAY-TOTAL-SIZE-LIMIT are: Ranks up to 63 are supported; each individual dimension of an array is constrained only to be a FIXP; in Interlisp-D, the total storage for the data block of an array may not exceed (2^16-5)\2^5 bits, and since a pointer requires 32 bits, then an array may contain up to 2^16-5 pointer elements, or 2^18-20 byte elements; Interlisp/VAX and Interlisp-10 may have other constraints.

-[[The following limitations exist as of 28-Sep-83:
+The implementational constraints, as specified by the symbolic constants ARRAY-RANK-LIMIT, ARRAY-DIMENSION-LIMIT, and ARRAY-TOTAL-SIZE-LIMIT are: Ranks up to 63 are supported; each individual dimension of an array is constrained only to be a FIXP; in Interlisp-D, the total storage for the data block of an array may not exceed (2^16-5)2^5 bits, and since a pointer requires 32 bits, then an array may contain up to 2^16-5 pointer elements, or 2^18-20 byte elements; Interlisp/VAX and Interlisp-10 may have other constraints. [[The following limitations exist as of 9-MAY-84:

-- (1) the :FILL-POINTER keyword argument is not implemented at all; - (2) all arrays automatically have the :ADJUSTABLE property; - (3) the "nested structures" used to specify the :INITIAL-CONTENTS may only be lists; ultimately, they could be lists, arrays, or whatever. - (4) the symbolic constants ARRAY-RANK-LIMIT, ARRAY-DIMENSION-LIMIT, and ARRAY-TOTAL-SIZE-LIMIT are not actually in the code.
+- (1) the :FILL-POINTER keyword argument is not implemented at all; - (2) all arrays automatically have the :ADJUSTABLE property; - (3) the "nested structures" used to specify the :INITIAL-CONTENTS may be either another array of the same dimensionality, or else just lists of lists. - (4) the symbolic constants ARRAY-RANK-LIMIT, ARRAY-DIMENSION-LIMIT, and ARRAY-TOTAL-SIZE-LIMIT are not actually in the code.
 Just be aware of these limits by reading the documentation presented above.]]
 Examples: